GunterSchmidt/Traveling_Salesman_Problem_Data/README.md

 # Traveling_Salesman_Problem_Data
 Repository for Traveling Salesman Problems (mostly Euklydian 2D) with their solutions.

 This is a repository for a very large number of TSP-Problems.
-Each package contains 5,000 TSPs.
+Each package contains 5,000 TSPs and their solutions.
+All files in TspLib95 format.

 It may be suitable for people trying out algorithms on TSPs and comparing to the optimal solution.